Lododar/portal2bringusmenu-PLUS/README.md

 - Change sound quality
 - Any setting not mentioned here either does not work, or was there by default already

+- (More to come later as I continue updating this)